Timber Cove, California

-Timber Cove is a census-designated place (CDP) in Sonoma County, California.
+Timber Cove is a census-designated place (CDP) in Sonoma County, California, United States.
 Timber Cove sits at an elevation of 554 ft.
 The 2020 United States census reported Timber Cove's population was 171.

 Geography

-According to the United States Census Bureau, the CDP covers an area of 5.7 square miles (14.6 km^{2}), all of it land.
+According to the United States Census Bureau, the CDP covers an area of 5.7 square miles (14.6 km^{2}), all land.

 Demographics

+Timber Cove first appeared as a census designated place in the 2010 U.S. census.